Mazlan has a passion for health and fitness and is into yoga, cycling, home workouts, and healthy food

 - Coffee can Fight Depression, Make You Happier & Reduce Chances of Suicide

-The high levels of antioxidant in coffee is responsible in lifting your happy mood.
-Caffeine will also stimulate the central nervous system and increase production of 'feel good' neurotransmitters in the brain
+The high levels of antioxidants in coffee are responsible for lifting your happy mood.
+Caffeine will also stimulate the central nervous system and increase the production of 'feel good' neurotransmitters in the brain

 Is Coffee Bad For You?

-All good things have its fair share of problems.
+All good things have their fair share of problems.